Madagascar is not especially rich in marine mammals, but it is a renowned place to see Humpback Whale, and dolphins are sometimes sighted.

 Common / Indo-Pacific Bottlenose Dolphin

-Tursiops truncatus/aduncus
+Tursiops truncatus/audiences

-ID: A large, chunky, generally uniformly greyish dolphin with a sturdy, bottle-like beak.
+A large, chunky, generally uniformly greyish dolphin with a sturdy, bottle-like beak.
 This classic, familiar species accounts for the vast majority of dolphin sightings

 around Madagascar.
 Spinner Dolphin Stenella longirostris (not illustrated) is occasionally seen, usually far offshore; it averages smaller and slimmer, with a much longer beak; and often spins when it leaps out of the water.

-VOICE: Uses clicks to echolocate prey.
+Uses clicks to echolocate prey.

-BEHAVIOUR: A social animal that lives in pods, normally containing up to 15 individuals, but sometimes comprising hundreds.
+A social animal that lives in pods, normally containing up to 15 individuals, but sometimes comprising hundreds.
 Active and playful, and makes spectacular leaps out of the water.
 Feeds mainly on fish, krill, and squid.
 Females give birth to a single calf.

-WHERE TO SEE: Possible anywhere around the coast, but most frequently seen in the Nosy Be area
+Possible anywhere around the coast, but most frequently seen in the Nosy Be area

 HT AGENCY TOURS